 - Death of a spouse or registered partner;

-- A disability allowance comes to an end
+- A disability allowance was reduced or came to an end

 Fit for placement